Duncan Stewart Kashiwa & Atago Classes

-Meet us in Kashiwa station outside the Tobu Noda line central exit at 2:45pm.
+For the Tuesday classes, meet us in Kashiwa station outside the Tobu Noda line central exit ( near Godiva chocolate shop ) at 2:40pm.
+From there, we can walk to the dojo together.

 The Dojo is 10 minutes walk from the station ( Kashiwa Plaza Hotel side ).